 Bryan Times, Aug.
-29, 2018 (report by Lucas Bechtol, Citizens put questions to AOP leader) Ed Kidson, president and owner of Artesian of Pioneer, answered many questions about his aquifer drilling proposal presented to him by both members of the Montpelier Village Council and Montpelier citizens.
+29, 2018 (report by Lucas Bechtol, Citizens put questions to AOP leader); This is the second of a two-part series covering Ed Kidston’s presentation and question-and-answer seesion to the Montpelier Village Council.)
+Ed Kidson, president and owner of Artesian of Pioneer, answered many questions about his aquifer drilling proposal presented to him by both members of the Montpelier Village Council and Montpelier citizens.

 Hundreds of people showed up to listen to the presentation, but only Montpelier residents were allowed to ask questions under a three-minute time limit since the whole presentation was part of a Montpelier Village Council meeting and the council was elected to serve Montpelier residents.